Frequently Asked Questions

 - Migration and immigration of persons to Florida without means of self-support

 Q: How many people do you provide with services directly from your organization?

-A: As of spring 2012, across all of our program areas, our organization helps approximately 2,500 persons per month.
+A: As of 2016, across all of our program areas, our organization helps approximately 2,500 persons per month.
 Most clients use a number of our services resulting in nearly 25,000 total services provided per month, or 250 per day.
 In addition, we regularly refer people to our many partner agencies when appropriate to truly serve as a go to place for those in need.